zowe/zowe-cli-version-controller/docs/JenkinsPipeline.md

 ## Environment Setup

 This section cover the basic aspects of how the pipeline environment should be structured.
-First and foremost, Almost all variables should be parameterized to allow flexibility on each step for all pipelines using this scheme and all default should be provided by the pipelines themselves.
+First and foremost, almost all variables should be parameterized to allow flexibility on each step for all pipelines using this scheme and all defaults should be provided by the pipelines themselves.

-Since memory could become an issue given that we plan to release beta version frequently, we want to limit the number of builds kept in memory for the release branches as well as any other branch on a given repository.
+Since memory could become an issue given that we plan to release the beta version frequently, we want to limit the number of builds kept in memory for the release branches as well as any other branch on a given repository.
 For release branches, e.g. `master`, `beta`, `latest`, we will keep only twenty (20) builds and will disable concurrent builds to avoid any issues and complications that can arise because of this.
 For regular branches, such as fixes or enhancements/features, we will keep only five (5) builds and concurrent builds should be allowed to provide a smooth developing experience in terms of Continuous Integration (CI).

 Also, we will implement a containerization system based on Docker.
-This allows pipelines to run in a controlled environments and possibly perform destructive operations without harming the host machine.
+This allows pipelines to run in controlled environments and possibly perform destructive operations without harming the host machine.

 ## Protected Branches